kubernetes/kubernetes/docs/getting-started-guides/vagrant.md

 vagrant destroy
 ```

-Once your Vagrant machines are up and provisioned, the first thing to do is to check that you can use the `kubectl.sh` script.
+Once your Vagrant machines are up and provisioned, the first thing to do is to check that you can use the `lmktfyctl.sh` script.

 You may need to build the binaries first, you can do this with ```make```

 ```
-$ ./cluster/kubectl.sh get minions
+$ ./cluster/lmktfyctl.sh get minions

 NAME                LABELS
 10.245.1.4          <none>